hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

-Notice for gene Hist1h1d, there appears to be similar expression for almost all cells with the exception of a handful of cells in a single sample which has much higher expression values.
+Notice for gene Hist1h1d, there appears to be similar expression for almost all cells with the exception of a handful of cells in a single sample that have much higher expression values.
 This is one pitfall of using pseudobulk methods, where the expression values of few cells can disproportionately affect the final results if the expression values are high enough.

 At this point, you hopefully have become more comfortable visualizing and working with the results for a DGE analysis.
 There are many important considerations to keep in mind when choosing which algorithms to use - as we have have discussed throughout this lesson.
 Making informed decisions and filtering genes or your results can greatly enhance your understanding of what is actually differential between conditions.